mafudge/ist769f21final/README.md

-# IST769 Fall 2021 Final Exam
+# IST769 Spring 2023 Final Exam

+## Front Matter

+### Important Disclaimer

+**This is an open book EXAM.
+The intent is to measure your knowledge of the course material.
+You are expected to work on this on your own.
+The exam period begins when this document is released.**

+**Allowed During the Exam Period:**

+- All Resources from this class.
+- Content from the internet (pages, videos, posted stack overflow, questions, etc., generally anything you can find with a web search).
+- Whatever we discuss in class on Monday.
+- Asking the instructor for clarification on the Teams Channel ONLY (so everyone sees it).

+**NOT Allowed During the Exam Period:**

+- Bouncing ideas off your classmates, or collaborating on approaches.
+- Asking another human for clarification, advice, interpretation, or suggestions whether in person or online, whether synchronously or asynchronously.
+- Solutions that use code we didn't learn in the class.
+Stick to Pyspark SQL, Pyspark Dataframes API, and SQL in Drill.
+No spark RDD or regular Python.
+- Use of test aid websites like Chegg, Coursehero, etc. These won't be helpful, and they are evil anyways.

-## Getting Started
+### Getting Started

-To get started:

-1. Open a terminal window (it is highly recommended that you use vLab to complete this exam).
+Is highly recommended that you use vLab to complete this exam.
+If you don't you're on your own regarding getting this working on your own computer.

+1. Check if there are containers running: `PS> docker ps`
+2. Stop any running containers: `PS> docker ps -q | % { docker stop $_ }`
-2. Clone this repository: `git clone https://github.com/mafudge/ist769f21final`
+2. Clone this repository: `git clone https://github.com/mafudge/ist769sp23final`
-3. Change into the directory: `cd ist769f21final`
+3. Change into the repository directory: `cd ist769sp23final`
 4. Bring up the docker environment: `docker-compose up -d`
-5. Get the Jupyter Url `docker-compose logs jupyter`
-6. Open Jupyter; open the `load-initial-data.ipynb` notebook in the `work` folder.
-7. Run the notebook to install the data to the databases.
+5. The data loader service `dataloader` will import data into the databases to begin.
+To check on its status: `docker-compose logs dataloader`

 ## The iSchool Data Scientist

 The iSchool has hired you as a data scientist to help them analyze the data from their student enrollment system.
 You have been asked to make sense of the relationships hidden within the data.
+Specifically you have been asked to analyze the ADS (Applied Data Science) and IS (Information Systems) programs.
+You have been provided with the following data sources:

 - Course and program data can be found in the MongoDb database `ischool` under the `courses` and `programs` collections respectively.
-- The Student enrollment data can be found in the Cassandra database named `ischool` under the `enrollments` table.
+- The Student enrollment data was extracted to Minio, and can be found in the `enrollments` bucket.

-## Tips
+### Tips

+**Unlike the midterm exam, less will be provided for you**

 - I suggest getting familiar with the data prior to attempting to solve the problems.
-Do this by querying the data in Spark or Drill to get a sense of the layout and properties of the data.
+Do this by querying the data using mongodb, Spark or Drill to get a sense of the layout and properties of the data.
 This is considered part of the exam and necessary to complete the challenges.
 - If you use Spark or Drill you will need to configure the required jars or storage plugins.
 I recommend figuring this out first, following the labs.
 You will need MongoDb, Cassandra, Neo4j, and Elasticsearch.

 ## Requirements